 Payment of the regular full-time tuition covers from 12 to 18 credit hours per semester.
 Students will not be permitted to take more than 18 hours during one semester unless a minimum grade point average of 3.0 is attained during the last semester enrolled.
 In all cases of overloads, prior approval must be obtained from the student's faculty adviser.
 The per-hour tuition rate is charged for any hours beyond 18 semester hours except for approved honors and travel courses.

-In order to register for an overload (more than 18 hours), the Overload Approval Form
+In order to register for an overload (more than 18 hours), the Credit Hour Overload Request must be submitted online by the student in Workday for processing.

 The University of Findlay has one commencement ceremony each year, at the end of spring semester in May.
 Students who have completed all degree requirements; who are in the process of completing all degree requirements; or those who are within two courses of completing their degree program, have a 2.00 cumulative grade point average, and have registered for Findlay classes in the following semester in order to complete their degree may participate in a scheduled commencement ceremony.